bodangren/nextjs-14-codecamp/nextjs-codecamp-syllabus.md

 Each day of the bootcamp typically includes:

 1. Lecture and concept introduction
+2. Frequent comprehension checks
-2. Guided coding exercises
+3. Guided coding exercises
-3. Project work related to the current unit
+4. Project work related to the current unit
-4. Code reviews and discussions
+5. Code reviews and discussions

+## Instructor Guidelines

+To ensure effective learning and adaptability:

+1. Conduct comprehension checks frequently, at least after each major concept introduction.
+2. Tailor explanations to the student's background by asking about and utilizing their prior experience.
+3. Adapt the pace and depth of the lesson based on the student's responses to comprehension checks.
+4. Use analogies and comparisons to familiar concepts when introducing new topics.
+5. Encourage students to relate new concepts to their previous programming experience.
+6. Be prepared to provide alternative explanations or examples if the initial approach doesn't resonate.
+7. Regularly ask for feedback on the teaching approach and adjust accordingly.

 ## Continuous Projects